Can Digital Wallets Like Cash App, Venmo, and PayPal Be Garnished?

 The same exemptions that protect funds in a traditional bank account apply to funds held in digital wallets.
 If the money in a Cash App or Venmo account can be traced to an exempt source, the debtor can assert the exemption through the applicable state procedure.

 State-specific wage exemptions also apply.
 Florida’s head of household exemption illustrates how this works: wages deposited into a digital wallet retain their six-month protection under § 222.11(3) if the debtor can trace them to exempt earnings.
-Other states have their own wage exemption frameworks that work the same way.
-The tracing problem is universal: commingled funds are harder to protect than segregated funds.
+Other states have their own wage exemption rules that work the same way.
+The tracing problem is universal—commingled funds are harder to protect than segregated funds.
 A debtor who uses Cash App for both exempt wage deposits and general spending makes it difficult to identify which dollars in the frozen balance came from exempt sources.

 Joint account protections like tenants by the entireties generally require a jointly titled account between married spouses.
 Most digital wallet accounts are individual accounts, which means joint-ownership exemptions are unlikely to apply to funds held in Cash App, Venmo, or PayPal.